humdrum-tools/vhv-documentation/graphical/pitch/index.md

 to remove any accidental other than a natural sign would be to type
 <span class="keypress">n+n</span>: once to convert the accidental
-into a natural sign, and another to remove the natural sign (the note will still posses an implicit natural, however).
+into a natural sign, and another to remove the natural sign (the note will still possess an implicit natural, however).

 {% include image.html
 	file="accidentals.gif"